Cryotheus/rgpr_steamworks/README.md

 ### Full Coverage
 All of the Steam API's provided features should be made available.
 Support will always be offered for, and only for, the latest release of the Steam API.

+The game server features of the Steam API should also be accessible.
+The interfaces they share with the client version of the Steam API should not be accessed any differently.
+Game server exclusive interfaces are accessed in a similar way to client exclusive interfaces.

 ### Simple
 New Rust users should not struggle to use the crate.